gruns/blagoblag/content/drafts/5-critical-security-projects.rst

   are easier to implement correctly and provide increased resistance against all manner of side channel attacks.
-Uptake of elliptic curve cryptography is important because algorithms such as RSA are proving weaker than we expected, due to advances in "index calculus".
+Uptake of elliptic curve cryptography is important because algorithms such as RSA are proving weaker than we expected, due to advances in `"index calculus"`_.
 They are currently working their way through IETF standardization and will hopefully find their way into a TLS stack near you shortly.
 * **Chromebook**: It's the holiday season, which means I just spent an hour